attilagk/BSM-research/README.md

 ## Structure and content

 ```
+ndar/           # for data sharing at https://ndar.nih.gov/
-notebook/       # platform and chronicle of my research
+notebook/       # the main matter: platform and chronicle of my research
 presentations/  # LaTeX/Beamer slides
 src/            # scripts for project-wide use
 tables/         # small data sets compiled by hand